 The secret to producing a crispy pizza crust lies in the quality of heat.
 Pizzerias use a brick oven that distributes heat evenly.
 Unless you have the facilities to build a pizza oven in the backyard, the home alternative is to use a pizza stone.

-In this guide you will learn the concepts of using a pizza stone and their features to help you find the best pizza stone for your baking needs.
+In this guide, you will learn the concepts of using a pizza stone and their features to help you find the best pizza stone for your baking needs.
 Don’t forget to check out our best pizza peel reviews for options to transfer your stone from oven to tabletop safely.

 Top 5 Best Pizza Stones